-Fill your itinerary in the Outer Banks.
+Fill out your itinerary in the Outer Banks.
 If your family likes to stay busy, this summer vacation destination is for you.
-There’s so much to do in the Outer Banks, including museums, mini-golf and lots of lighthouses.
+There’s so much to do in the Outer Banks, including museums, mini-golf, and lots of lighthouses.

 Combine city and sea in San Diego.
 For a beach vacation with all the amenities of a city destination, try San Diego.
 This family summer vacation idea is filled with charming neighborhoods, amusement parks, and Balboa Park.